JWST-ERS1386-AMI/SAMpy/README.md

 - Steph Sallum
 - Christina Vides

-This version just shows an example for the JWST/NIRISS mask, but you can use this for arbitrary mask designs.
-And we'll be uploading examples for some ground based setups, e.g. VLT/SPHERE, soon!
+This version has just one example notebook for the JWST/NIRISS mask, but you can use the code for arbitrary mask designs.
+We'll be uploading examples for some ground based setups (e.g. VLT/SPHERE, Keck/NIRC2) soon!

 To get started, clone the repository: